-Services include announcements, music, readings, meditation, and a 20-minute sermon. during the closing words of each service, we hold hands.
-If you don’t like to hold hands, that’s OK; you can put your hand on the shoulder of your neighbor instead.
-After the service ends, please join us for coffee, tea and snacks during Coffee Hour in Fellowship Hall downstairs.
+Services normally include announcements, music, readings, meditation, and a 20-minute sermon.
+After the service ends, please join us for coffee, tea, and snacks during Coffee Hour in Fellowship Hall downstairs.

 Do I have to sing?

-No, but you’re welcome to join in singing hymns.
-We have two hymnals, gray and teal.
-They are stored in the racks in front of each pew.
+You’re welcome to join in singing hymns if you’re comfortable doing so.
+We use two hymnals, gray and teal.
+You’ll find them stored in the racks in front of each pew.
 If you’re in a front pew, your hymnals will be on a shelf under your pew.

 Do I have to pray?

-We usually have a period of meditation, either guided or silent.
-If you wish to pray during this time, you may.
+Most services include a period of meditation, either guided or silent.
+If you wish to pray during this time, please do.

 What are Joys and Concerns?